-Believe it or not, this one came completely out of the blue for me.
-Until recently, I’d never even heard of the export-only limited edition Wild Turkey Master Distiller Selection.
-But as luck would have it, if you contribute to the right enthusiast websites long enough, good things come your way.
+This one arrived completely out of the blue.
+Until recently, I’d never heard of the export-only Wild Turkey Master Distiller Selection.
+As luck would have it, if you contribute to the right whiskey community long enough, good things come your way.

-I don’t have a lot of information on this particular bottle, other than it was an Asian market release around 2006.
-According to a reputable source, it was limited to 6,000 bottles – all batched at barrel proof.
-It’s unknown (at least to me) if there were multiple batches or simply one large batch, though all bottles are numbered with batch and bottle identifiers.
-As with many Wild Turkey limited editions, the release is boxed and adorned with marketing fluff.
-For example, the reverse of the bottle reads:
+I don’t have a wealth of information on the fourteen-year Master Distiller Selection, other than it was a 2006 Asian market release.
+According to a reputable source, it was limited to 6,000 bottles, all batched at barrel proof (107 in this case).
+Bottles were labeled with batch and bottle numbers, though I’m unable to determine if it’s composed of multiple small batches (similar to Rare Breed) or a one-time master batch.
+As with many Wild Turkey limited editions, it’s boxed and adorned with its share of marketing fluff.
+The reverse label reads:

-But (yawn) we’ve seen this sort of language before – on many special (and even non-special) edition whiskeys, not just releases from Wild Turkey.
+We’ve all seen this type of language before, on many special and not-so-special bourbons (not just releases from Wild Turkey).
 The real test – the only test – is how it sips.
-And with that, on to the tasting!
+With that, on to the tasting!

 Tasted neat in a Glencairn after a few minutes rest …

-Color/Appearance: black tea (I rarely, if ever, comment on “legs” in a whiskey glass – this one is worthy of noting and something to be seen.)
+Color: black tea (I rarely, if ever, comment on “legs” in a whiskey glass.
+This one is worthy of noting and something to be seen.)

-Nose: (classic & “dusty” WT) immense herbal & floral notes, honey-maple, sweet tea, vanilla bean, rich & funky oak, tobacco, leather, blood orange, clove, licorice
+Nose: (classic & dusty) immense herbal & floral notes, honey-maple, sweet tea, vanilla bean, robust funky oak, fragrant tobacco, leather, blood orange, clove, licorice

-Taste: (wow … just … wow) thick honey-maple, rich & sticky vanilla from another dimension, musty & funky oak, floral perfume, sweet herbs, blood orange, brown sugar, fragrant tobacco & leather, complex baking spice (cinnamon, clove, sassafras, nutmeg, etc.)
+Taste: (wow … just … wow) honey-maple, rich & sticky vanilla from another dimension, dense oak, floral perfume, sweet herbs, blood orange, brown sugar, tobacco, layered baking spice

-Finish: (in a word … beautiful) long, flavorful & pleasantly warming, rich honey-maple, classic vanilla, funky & sweet oak, herbal & floral spice fading out
+Finish: (in a word … beautiful) long, flavorful & pleasantly warming – thick honey-maple, classic caramel, intense sweet oak, leather, slowly diminishing herbal/floral spice

-Overall: One thought repeatedly comes to mind as I’m writing this review – this is beautiful whiskey.
+Overall: One thought repeatedly comes to mind as I’m penning these notes: This is beautiful whiskey.
 And it truly is.
-Yes, the bottle language has a lot of marketing flim-flam – I’m not going to lie.
-Whether or not this is actually Jimmy’s “Ultimate Bourbon” is highly contestable (and based on the interviews I’ve read with the Russell’s, this isn’t his preferred profile at all).
-But that honestly doesn’t matter because it is an amazingly beautiful pour of which I’ve enjoyed every breath, sip, and exhale.
+Yes, the label touts the typical eye-roll jargon.
+Whether or not this Master Distiller Selection is actually Jimmy’s “ultimate bourbon” is highly contestable.
+Based on the interviews I’ve read with the Russells, fourteen-year-old whiskey isn’t Jimmy’s preferred pour at all.
+That said, it really doesn’t matter because it’s an exemplary bourbon of which I’ve enjoyed every breath, sip, and exhale.

-Wild Turkey Master Distiller Selection is everything one could want in a top-quality Kentucky straight bourbon whiskey.
-It’s undeniably complex with intense classic WT notes, as well as some notable dusty WT profile characteristics to up the ante.
-It’s near-perfect in maturity, with the oak staying right in-check with the subtle profile nuances from nose to finish.
-And speaking of the finish – this is one of those few bourbons in which the finish really gives you a “grand finale.”
-By that I mean that it maintains all of the complexity found when nosing and tasting – triumphantly fading out in the most enjoyable fashion.
-And that, to me, is the essence of balance.
-Not only do we have balance in profile from phase to phase, but there is balance in the weight of the phases themselves.
+Folks, 2006’s Master Distiller Selection is everything one could want in a top-quality Kentucky straight bourbon whiskey.
+It’s undeniably complex, with intense classic Wild Turkey notes, as well as some notable dusty profile characteristics to up the ante.
+It’s near-perfect in maturity, with the oak staying ably in check with its delicate contrasting nuances.
+As for the finish, the Master Distiller Selection is one of those few bourbons that impart a true “grand finale.”
+By that, I mean it maintains the same degree of complexity found when nosing and tasting – triumphantly fading out in the most enjoyable fashion.
+That, to me, is the essence of balance.
+There’s not only balance from phase to phase (nose, taste, finish), but balance overall in relation to each and every phase.

-In closing, Wild Turkey Master Distiller Selection is easily in my personal “Top 5” WT whiskeys I’ve tasted to-date – more likely somewhere in the “Top 3.”
-Yes folks, it’s that exceptional (at least in my opinion).
-The trick now, as with most older Wild Turkey limited editions, is finding it and not paying more than it’s worth to sip it.
-I can’t give you a monetary value (that’s up to you), but I can give you a rating … as solid an A as one can give.
+In closing, Wild Turkey’s fourteen-year Master Distiller Selection easily falls within my personal “Top Five” Wild Turkey whiskeys I’ve tasted to date (more realistically, somewhere within my “Top Three”).
+It’s that exceptional.
+As with most vintage Wild Turkey limited editions, the trick is finding it and not paying more than it’s worth to consume it.
+I can’t give you a monetary value (that’s up to you), but I can tell you it’s about as perfect as bourbon can get.